 An insurance-flood event will not be covered by your typical home insurance policy.

 You can protect your home against flooding by purchasing flood insurance.
-You will have to go through an agent and get coverage from the National Flood Insurance Program (NFIP.)
+You can go through an agent and get coverage from the National Flood Insurance Program (NFIP.)
 You don’t have to be in a high flood-risk area to purchase flood insurance.